 The Risks and Impact of Shadow Mining

 For a shadow mining operator to be successful, they must deploy mining applications, or miners, across many systems.
-And the miner apps must remain stealthy.
-Therefore, shadow mining depends on security systems being deliberately misconfigured—truly an insider threat.
+And the miner apps must remain undetected.
+Successful, shadow mining depends on security systems being deliberately misconfigured.

 To make matters worse, countless forum posts, how-to guides, and step-by-step videos inform even the layperson about crypto mining techniques—and methods used for automating it.
-The barrier to entry has been lowered such that almost anyone can get started.
+The barrier to entry has been lowered to the point that almost anyone can get started.

-Since shadow mining is undertaken by trusted insiders, it can be especially difficult to detect.
+Since shadow mining is conducted by trusted insiders, it can be difficult to detect.
 And it can go on for years before it’s discovered.

-That said, Exabeam has conducted extensive research on the various ways shadow mining is done.
-We show that scripts used to enable shadow mining leave telltale artifacts.
-And using host and network data as input data sources, heuristic and statistical methods for detecting it do exist.
+Our research shows the many ways shadow mining is done.
+The scripts used to enable shadow mining leave a telltale trail.
+And by using host and network data as input data sources, heuristic and statistical methods can be used to detect it.